Shridhar Venkatesh Ketkar

-Shri Shridhar Venkatesh Ketkar (2 February 1884 – 10 April 1937) was a Marathi sociologist, historian and novelist from Maharashtra, India.
+Shridhar Venkatesh Ketkar (2 February 1884 – 10 April 1937) was a Marathi sociologist, historian and novelist from Maharashtra, India.
 He is principally known as the chief editor of Maharashtriya Jnanakosha, the first-ever encyclopedia in the Marathi language.

 Early life and background

 Ketkar was born into a Marathi Hindu family in Raipur, Madhya Pradesh, and was educated in Wilson College, Bombay.
 He left for the United States in 1906 and obtained his PHD from Cornell University in 1911.
 After a yearlong sojourn in London (circa 1912), where he met his future wife Edith Kohn, he returned to India.

 Career

 His first appointment in India was as a professor of economics, science of administration and universal jurisprudence at Calcutta University.